 It is also expected that the audience conduct themselves appropriate

 are introduced and when presenters finish their talks.
 This shows

 Yelling and other loud vocalizations

 Guests, friends, and workcrew mates of the presenting students are

 encouraged to attend.
 However, please

-encourage the guests to attend both seminars and to conduct themselves
+encourage the guests to attend both seminars!
+Otherwise, many

-people leaving between the two seminars and the noise making presents a
+people leaving between the two seminars presents a

 distraction.
 This rule will be enforced with possible grade